kyle116/code-one-day/README.md

     <title>Document</title>
 </head>
 ```

-> The head tag contains the document title, scripts, styles, meta information, and other resources that help the HTML look and behave as expected
+- The body tag contains the content that shows up on the page (often will contain more but for this example is very minimal)
 ```html
 <body>
     <h1>Hello Friend</h1>
 </body>
 ```
-> The body tag contains the content that shows up on the page (often will contain more but for this example is very minimal)

 Also take note everything is wrapped inside a `<html></html>` tag of course.